An Effective Method for Identifying Clusters of Robot Strengths

-\begin{rem} Given a known number of clusters $c_o$, the WMPRC model has the form of clusterwise linear regression of \cite{S1979}.
-For qualification data in each division of the FRC championships, the corresponding unconditional mixture likelihood function can be derived as
+\begin{rem} Given the number of clusters $c_o$, the WMPRC model has the form of clusterwise linear regression of \cite{S1979}.
+With a specified probability density function $f^o(\cdot)$ of the error $\varepsilon$, the unconditional mixture likelihood function of qualification stage data in each division of the FRC championships can be derived as follows: